 This *won’t work * for bold with a space before the 2nd asterisk.

-You can change the way the text looks in more than one such way at a time, for example, you can bold and italicize, or you can italicize and underline.
+You can change the way the text looks in more than one such way at a time—for example, you can bold and italicize, or you can italicize and underline.
 However, if you use more than one type of modification in the same section of text, the order of the symbols appearing in the beginning and end must mirror each other.
 Whichever of these symbols comes first on the left, must come last on the right, whichever comes second on the left, must come second to last on the right, etc.

 This will let you */_put some text_/* in bold, italics, and underline.